A persister built on top of Service Fabric Reliable Collections.

 var persistence = endpointConfiguration.UsePersistence<ServiceFabricPersistence>(); persistence.StateManager(reliableStateManager, transactionTimeout: TimeSpan.FromSeconds(10));

 Currently saga and outbox storage types are supported.
-For timeouts, subscriptions or gateway deduplication use either the native capability of the transport of choice or another persistence such as Azure Storage Persistence or Non-durable persistence.
+For timeouts, subscriptions or gateway deduplication use either the native capability of the transport of choice or another persistence such as Azure Table Persistence or non-durable persistence.

 Currently, Service Fabric does not provide capabilities to view the data that is stored inside reliable collections.
 The data has to be programmatically accessed and exposed over customized infrastructure.

-Data also should be backed up and restored to avoid data loss.
-See Service Fabric backup and restore APIs.
+Data should be backed up and restored to avoid data loss.
+See Service Fabric backup and restore APIs for additional information.